imihajlow/duolingo/README.md

 # Installation

-Please use GreaseMonkey extension to install this script.
+Please use Tampermonkey extension to install this script.